MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 ---
 author: josaw1
-description: This article explains how to use event tracing in Microsoft Dynamics 365 Fraud Protection. ms.author: cschointuch ms.date: 02/23/2024 ms.topic: conceptual
+description: This article explains how to use activity logs in Microsoft Dynamics 365 Fraud Protection. ms.author: cschointuch ms.date: 02/23/2024 ms.topic: conceptual